aaronvg08/IB-handbook/content/TEC IB/Business Management/Pages/5th Semester/1st Period/Decision tree.md

-A decision tree, also called a probability tree, is a visual decision-making tool that helps businesses evaluate different options by estimating values and probabilities.
+A decision tree, also called a probability tree, is a visual decision-making toolkit that helps businesses evaluate different options by estimating values and probabilities.

 In order to make a decision tree, you need to do the following: